Henrietta Moore

 Dame Henrietta Louise Moore, DBE, FBA, FAcSS (born 18 May 1957) is a British social anthropologist.
-She is the director of the Institute for Global Prosperity at University College, London (UCL), part of the Bartlett, UCL's Faculty of the Built Environment.
+She is the director of the UCL Institute for Global Prosperity at University College, London, part of the Bartlett, UCL's Faculty of the Built Environment.

 Early life

 Moore graduated from Durham University with an upper second in Archaeology and Anthropology in 1979.
 She continued her studies at Newnham College, Cambridge, completing a PhD in 1983.

 Career

 After leaving university Moore spent one year working for the United Nations in Burkina Faso as a Field Director.
 She then became a Curatorial Assistant at the Museum of Archaeology and Anthropology, University of Cambridge before joining the University of Kent as a Lecturer in Social Anthropology in 1985.
 Moore eventually rejoined Cambridge as a lecturer, where she became Director of Studies in Anthropology at Girton College and then a Fellow of Pembroke College in 1989.

 After a series of academic appointments in Social Anthropology at the London School of Economics Moore took up the William Wyse Chair of Social Anthropology at Cambridge University.
-In 2009 Moore was made a Professorial Fellow of Jesus College, Cambridge.
+In 2009 Moore was made a Professorial Fellow at Jesus College, Cambridge.

 Moore has been critical of proposed restrictions in immigration, as proposed by Leave.EU in the run-up to the 2016 United Kingdom European Union membership referendum.
 She is the Chair and Co-Founder of SHM Group, a consulting firm specialising in change management.